 WHERE IS THE GARU HOT RIVER

-Garu Hot River is found is an area to the west of Kimbe Town in West New Britain, Papua New Guinea.
+Garu Hot River is found in an area to the west of Kimbe Town in West New Britain, Papua New Guinea.
 It’s just a 40-minute drive from Walindi Plantation Resort.

 HOW TO GET TO GARU HOT RIVER

-Walindi Plantation Resort offers a number of land-excursions to compliment their diving options.
+Walindi Plantation Resort offers a number of land excursions to compliment its diving options.
 The land excursions include the Talasea WWII plane wrecks, the Garbuna Volcano trek, bird watching, and the Garu Hot River.
 We went diving on our first and last day at Walindi Plantation Resort but on our second day we ventured out on the Mount Garbuna Volcano Trek and after that, we headed down for a recovery soak at the Garu Hot River.